 Currently, the United Way has 6 pilot projects related to its 21 & Able effort

-The team will investigate national and international solutions and trends in housing for persons with disabilities.
+The team has investigated national and international solutions and trends in housing for persons with disabilities.
 By working in collaboration with individuals with disabilities and/or their families as well as our partners and housing agencies, our plan is to work toward developing similar inclusive models in Allegheny County.

-Currently developing a plan to design and pilot a software program to support students with disabiLIties to attain High Priority Occupations (HPOs).
-Youth with disabiLIties generally do not consider such occupations due to lack of exposure or training for these jobs.
-Using cross-disciplinary teams, we propose to develop a computerized program that will support the existing Classification of Instructional Programs (CIP) that woULd recommend modifications or accommodations that could support success in these desirable jobs.
+Working with the Pennsylvania Department of Education (PaTTAN) and Career and Technical Education, we propose increasing already existing capacity to support youth with disabilities.
+Some youth do not consider high priority occupations due to lack of exposure or training for these jobs.
+Using cross-disciplinary teams, we propose to develop curriculum that will support the existing Classification of Instructional Programs (CIP) that would recommend modifications or accommodations to support success in these desirable jobs.

 Employment Preparation and Placement

-Working with businesses to increase access to the workforce.
+21 and Able is working with businesses to increase access to the workforce.
 This includes a pilot project that would ‘embed’ a full-time (agency) job coach in a local business.
 This job coach would take a permanent role in the company, continually supporting individuals with disabilities.
 The first company will hire 24 school-age youth (ages 17-21) over a two year period to help provide a more seamless transition to adulthood.
 The embedded team member would provide adaptations and accommodations solutions and review other jobs within the company that are viable opportunities for the individuals they support.
 In addition, they would act as a disability awareness liaison for team and company education.